slowernews/wisdom-tldr/README.md

 > *'Focus on what you can give not what you can get.
 You only receive in proportion to what you give.'*

 <!--
-first we judge trust, before strength we build trust through presence. leadership is based on trust.
+first we judge trust, before strength. we build trust through presence. leadership is based on trust.

 > *'If a person is nice to you and to nobody else, that person is not nice.'*
 -->

 HOWEVER, after taking the first step [mirror](#on-mirroring) their behavior.
+Run away from mediocrity and be ready to loose people.

 > *'Don't hide your feelings from people who show you theirs.'*

 > *'Forget those who forget you.
 Those who want to stay in your life, will always find a way.'*

-Run away from mediocrity.
-Be ready to loose people.

 > *'If you are lonely when you are not alone, you are in bad company.'*